PreciselyData/cloudnative-geocoding/kubernetes/ggs/nfs-data/MicrosoftAKSReferenceData.md

 # Geocoding Reference Data on Microsoft Azure Files

 This sample demonstrates using a [persistent volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) backed by [Microsoft Azure Files](https://azure.microsoft.com/en-in/services/storage/files/) to store the reference data which will be accessed by the Geocoding application at runtime.
-To initialize the persistent volume it is mounted to a separate, temporary, deployment of the Geocoding application – the “staging” deployment.
+To initialize the persistent volume, it is mounted on a separate, temporary, deployment of the Geocoding application – the “staging” deployment.
 When the staging deployment starts, the data is copied from [Azure Blob Storage](https://azure.microsoft.com/en-in/services/storage/blobs/) and extracted to the persistent volume.
-Once the data has been initialized, the staging deployment can be stopped and the temporary resources deleted.
+Once the data has been initialized, the staging deployment can be stopped and the temporary resources can be deleted.
 The Geocoding application will then access the reference data by mounting the same persistent volume that had just been initialized by the staging deployment.

 This reference data deployment process needs to be executed only once for the Geocoding application deployment.
 You only need to re-run it when you want to update the deployed data, such as with a new vintage, or if you want to add support for additional countries.
 At that time, you can use the staging process to prepare a new, separate, persistent volume and then update your running deployment of the Geocoding application to use that new persistent volume with zero application downtime.

-## Create and configure an Azure Files share
+## Create and configure an Azure File Share
-The following directions will guide you through the process of preparing an `Azure Files` instance for your deployment by using the `Azure CLI`.
-If you have already created and configured an ` Azure Files share` that you want to use, and it is accessible from your AKS cluster, then you can skip this step and move on to the next.
+The following directions will guide you through the process of preparing an `Azure File Share` instance for your deployment by using the `Azure CLI`.
+If you have already created and configured an ` Azure File Share` that you want to use, and it is accessible from your AKS cluster, then you can skip this step and move on to the next.

-#### 1. Deploy the CSI Driver - this will be used to mount Azure Files storage with a persistent volume.
+#### 1. Deploy the CSI Driver - this will be used to mount Azure Files storage with a persistent volume
 ```
 helm repo add azurefile-csi-driver https://raw.githubusercontent.com/kubernetes-sigs/azurefile-csi-driver/master/charts
 helm repo update
 helm install azurefile-csi-driver azurefile-csi-driver/azurefile-csi-driver --namespace kube-system --set cloud=AzureStackCloud
 ```

-#### 2. Create the Azure Files storage.
+#### 2. Create the Azure Files storage
 If you have already created & configured an instance of the Azure Files share, and it is accessible from your AKS cluster, then you can ignore this step and move to the next step.

 - Register/Enable the NFS 4.1 protocol for your Azure subscription